d-bl/GroundForge/docs/help/Tiles.md

 The position of a digit correlates with a position in the prototype diagram.
 Half circles in the prototype indicate you added a new pair for a next stitch, or are not using a pair for a next stitch.

+The right foot side may be a mirrored version of the left foot side for some patterns.
+In that case the flip button can set the right field.
+You may still have to rotate the rows or adjust the patch width.

 More details on the [advanced design](Reversed-engineering-of-patterns) page.